Amazon Best Practice Explained

-All drivers must provide the correct ISA number when dropping goods at Amazon.
-This helps identify the time your delivery is due and will help keep you and the carrier updated with the latest scans at the Fulfilment Centre.
+When you book your Amazon FBA delivery, it's super important to provide the correct ISA number.
+This helps us keep track of when your delivery is due and ensures that you and the carrier are up-to-date with the latest scans at the Fulfilment Centre.

 How does manifesting work?

 Creating a shipping manifest can make life as an Amazon seller much easier!